meee1/build/configs/u1/fvp/README.txt

   f.Press Debug button at the bottom

-2.How to setup the console terminal? a.Copy telnet.exe from cygwin's bin to C:\Windows\System32
-  b.Add cygwin's bin folder into PATH environment variable
+2.How to setup the console terminal? a.Open Control Panel from the Windows Start menu b.Select Programs c.Under Programs and Features, click Turn Windows features on or off d.From the list that appears, select the Telnet Client checkbox to enable telnet e.Click OK to close the dialog
   Note:
-  a.Don't use telnet.exe come from Windows installation b.Don't input too fast which may make UART overrun c.Ubuntu don't need any special setup
+  a.Ubuntu don't need any special setup

 3.How to setup semihosting base directory? a.Open Run->Debug Configurations